The field-road diffusion model: fundamental solution and asymptotic behavior: Numerical explorations

 meaning that the individuals mainly switch {\it from} the road {\it to} the field.
 Roughly speaking, the road sucks up individuals in the central region (corresponding to the bulk of the population) and spits them out in the far away region (corresponding to the tails of the population).

-On the other hand, on the top panel of Figure \ref{figure-Solution2}, corresponding to a situation where $D=0.1$ and $d=1$, there holds $ -\partial _y v|_{y=0}(t=1000,\point)\approx 0$, meaning that there are very little exchanges between the field and the road.
+\MAT{ On the other hand, on the top panel of Figure \ref{figure-Solution2}, corresponding to a situation where $D=0.1$ and $d=1$, there holds $ -\partial _y v|_{y=0}(t=1000,\point)\approx 0$ (since the level sets of $v$ are almost perpendicular to the road), meaning that there are very few exchanges between the field and the road.
+This can be observed with further accuracy in Figure \ref{figure-plot-flux-D01}. }

 \refstepcounter{FIGURE}

 {\bf On the flux.} In view of the above considerations, we are now interested in

 which is the {\it flux entering the field}.